Three cutting-edge technologies used in egg farming

 Advanced analytics

 The success of an egg farm depends on a harmony of factors in the barn.
 Every day, barn lighting is carefully timed.
 Temperature is tightly regulated to ensure hens’ comfort.
 Fresh food and water are always readily available.
 You can imagine that this symphony demands the maestro’s constant attention.
-And that’s true—farmers work hard at all hours of the day to ensure their barns are operating smoothly, and their hens are safe and healthy.
+And that’s true—farmers work hard every day to ensure their barns are operating smoothly, and their hens are safe and healthy.

 Video technology